T

 Symphony of Lights

-• Best viewed from the Tsim Sha Tsui Promenade.
+A spectacular multimedia show featuring Hong Kong's skyline illuminated by lasers and searchlights.
+Best viewed from the Tsim Sha Tsui Promenade.

-Viewed from the Tsim Sha Tsui Promenade.
+Walk from your hotel or take the MTR to Tsim Sha Tsui Station.

 Day 2 · Hong Kong